 The CSA is in charge of maintaining the daily operation of the SCC and are instructed not to do homework for the users.
 They are there to help answer your questions, maintain printing supplies and help with equipment problems.
 CSAs are not required to have a full knowledge of all the software packages available in the SCC, but most know at least one software package and will help answer questions when possible.
 When the SCCs are busy, it is impossible for the CSAs to help every person in the SCC with questions.
 If, for any of these reasons, the CSA is unable to answer your software questions and problems, call or visit the Computer Consulting Center (319-273-5555; ITTC 36).
 Students using software that is not supported by ITS should see their instructor for answers to questions.

-The ITS Computer Consulting Center is located in Room 36 ITTC Building.
+The Service Desk is located in Room 36 ITTC Building.
 It is composed of three main services: a Telephone Help Line/Desk, Software Consulting, and Documentation.
-The CCC's function is to assist students, faculty, and staff with computer problems.
+The Service Desk's function is to assist students, faculty, and staff with computer problems.

 Other services provided include the following: